usanco984/sephora-skincare-text-mining/experiments/experiment_2_recommendation_classification/results.md

 ## Goal

-The goal of this experiment is to determine whether review text can predict whether a customer recommends a product.
+The goal of this experiment was to predict whether a reviewer recommended a product based on the review text.

-The target variable used for classification was:
+The classification target variable used in this experiment was:

 - `is_recommended`

-This experiment examines whether recommendation behavior can be inferred from textual feedback alone.
+This task evaluates whether recommendation behavior can be inferred from textual information contained in customer reviews.

+Because recommendation decisions may reflect overall impressions rather than only numerical evaluations, this experiment explores whether machine learning models can capture these patterns using text features.

 ---